monicahq/monica/CONTRIBUTING.md

 At this point, you're ready to make your changes!
 Feel free to ask for help;
 everyone is a beginner at first :smile_cat:

+To write good commit messages, please follow [those recommendations](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+There are important to maintain an healthy commit logs.

 ### 6. What can I contribute to?

 Even the simplest change is appreciated.
 It can be a typo error, translating the